Mutiu123/pepper-species-classification/README.md

 This project develops a pepper species classification using PyTorch and Convolutional Neural Networks

 ## Project Description
-This project involves the development of a **Pepper Species Classification System** using **PyTorch**, **Convolutional Neural Networks (CNNs)**.
+This project involves the development of a **Pepper Species Classification System** using **PyTorch** and **Convolutional Neural Networks (CNNs)**.
 The goal is to create a model that can accurately classify different species of peppers based on images.
 This is a challenging task due to the wide variety of pepper species and the subtle differences in their physical characteristics.

 ## Applications
 The applications of this project are vast and impactful.
 Here are a few key ones: